 5. FarOut (formerly known as Guthook Guides)

 Back in the day, you would print pages and pages of maps if you were looking to thru-hike the Pacific Crest Trail (PCT), Appalachian Trail, or Continental Divide Trail.
-Today, we have FarOut (Guthook Guides), revolutionizing the way we thru-hike today.
+Today, FarOut (Guthook Guides), is one of the best hiking apps for modern-day long-distance treks.
 Ryan Linn quietly released this app at the same time that Cheryl Strayed released her infamous memoir Wild.
-Guthook Guides has a map, compass, guidebook, and water sources reports in one single location on your phone.
+Guthook Guides has topo maps, compasses, guidebooks, and water source reports in one single location on your phone.
 It functions offline and is constantly updating information about trail conditions.
-In 2018, a survey of 500 PCT hikers found that 85% of the hikers that year used Guthook Guides on their thru-hike.
+In 2018, a survey of 500 PCT hikers found that 85% of the thru-hikers that year used Guthook Guides on their journey.
 It currently has mapped over two dozen long trails worldwide and employs 5 full-time hiking enthusiasts.